davedoesdev/lora_gateway/libloragw/readme.md

 following files :

 * libloragw/library.cfg  -> root configuration file
-* libloragw/libloragw.a  -> static library, to be linked with a program
+* libloragw/libloragw.so -> shared library, to be linked with a program
 * libloragw/readme.md  -> required for license compliance
 * libloragw/inc/config.h  -> C configuration flags, derived from library.cfg
 * libloragw/inc/loragw_*.h  -> take only the ones you need (eg. _hal and _gps)